jasongaylord/JasonGaylord.com/_posts/2009/10/2009-10-09-stack-overflow-devdays-boston.md

 The content was really good.
 [Joel Spolsky](http://twitter.com/spolsky) gave a really good keynote to kick off the day talking about simplicity of an application versus features and defining the fine line between to keep users interested while providing top functionality.

 [Ned Batchelder](http://www.nedbatchelder.com/) followed up with an overview of Python development.
 He showed a basic spell check suggestion function.
 Some of the functionality was really neat.
 I wish some of the shortcuts could be implemented in C#.
 For example the simplicity of combining two lists and obtaining only the unique items.
-While his presentation style was not as good as Joel’s, he actually had me interested in the talk about Python.
+While his presentation style was not as good as Joel's, he actually had me interested in the talk about Python.

 [Dan Pilone](http://twitter.com/danpilone) followed up to discuss iPhone development.
-He emphasized the iPhone development process including the “2 week” approval/denial process.
+He emphasized the iPhone development process including the "2 week" approval/denial process.

 It went back to Joel to talk about the the [Stack Exchange](http://stackexchange.com/) network and [Careers.StackOverflow.com](http://careers.stackoverflow.com/).
 It was the [first time Careers @ StackOverflow was announced](http://twitter.com/jgaylord/status/4687862976).
 In fact, [Jeff was still doing some work](http://twitter.com/codinghorror/status/4689709228) on it.
 FogBugz and Kiln.
 Having used FogBugz awhile back, I was impressed with some of the new features in FogBugz 7.
 Kiln looks really cool too.
 I wish they had the functionality for Subversion and/or TFS.
 I also wish there was a version for internal use rather than a hosted cloud offering.